Gregory of Sinai

 He describes a posture: the monk sits, bows the head, rests the attention in the area of the heart, breathes slowly and deliberately.
 He attaches the words of the prayer to the breath: "Lord Jesus Christ, Son of God" on the inhalation; "have mercy on me, a sinner" on the exhalation.
 He is clear that the breathing coordination is a technical aid, not the essence — the essence is the orientation of the whole person toward God, the gathering of the nous from its scattered wandering into a single point of loving attention.

 He is equally clear about what the practitioner should expect: mostly difficulty.
 The mind will wander.
-Thoughts will intrude — the logismoi in all their variety.
+Thoughts will intrude.
 Resistance, dryness, doubt, and the particular spiritual torpor the tradition calls acedia will all make their appearances.
 The instruction is consistent across Gregory's writings and those of the hesychast tradition generally: do not fight the thoughts, do not argue with them, do not analyze them.
 Return.
 Simply return to the prayer.
 The return is the practice.

-Gregory of Sinai did not write much about the theology of the controversy.
-He was, primarily, a practitioner and a teacher of practice.
-But everything he taught presupposed what Palamas would defend: that the practice was real, that the encounter was genuine, that the light the tradition spoke of was not metaphor.
+Gregory of Sinai did not write much about the theology of hesychasm — he was primarily a practitioner and a teacher of practice.
+But everything he taught presupposed what Gregory Palamas would defend: that the practice was real, that the encounter was genuine, that the light the tradition spoke of was not metaphor.
 The practitioner prepared the ground; the theologian defended it.

 Together they represent the two inseparable dimensions of what the tradition calls hesychasm: the living practice and the theological understanding that makes sense of it.
 Neither is complete without the other.